Technical requirements for using the iCarpool app can be found here: App Requirements.

 Open the iCarpool app and go to the “Payment” screen.
 Enter the code in the “Promotions and Discount Codes” section.
-Upon entering a valid promo code, your ride credits will increase corresponding to the credits provided by the code.
+Once the code is applied, your ride credits should increase and should reflect the updated amount in your account.
 In case your promo code doesn’t work, remember promotional offers may vary and the promo code you have may have expired or the code may have some other restrictions associated with it (location, employer, etc).
 If you are using a referral code, remember that referral codes are only valid for new signups and you can only use one referral code.

 How much does iCarpool cost?
 How much money will I be charged?